mimmeer-github/mimmeer-github/README.md

 I am also dipping my toes into Python using GuiZero.

 ## 🌱 I’m currently learning ...
-I am currently tring to learn Python, how to write better, C and C#
+I am currently tring to learn Python, how to write better, C and C#.
+(C sharp, why is it called c SHARP?!)